 Rehabilitation is key in ensuring that someone with a spinal cord injury adapts and learns how to regain their independence.
 There will be a very different world but one that certainly can be managed with the assistance of aids and equipment.

-Royal London and Jenny Buchanan help Triathlete recover from catastrophic road collision
+Royal London helps triathlete recover from catastrophic road collision

 In April 2017, 45-year-old David Bowry was cycling home around the Redbridge roundabout in East London, having successfully completed the London Phoenix Easter Monday Annual Cycling Event.
 David was an avid cyclist and regularly competed in triathlons, including full and half Ironman events.1 of 1